Georg Baselitz: Inverted paintings

-On the basis of his Fractures, Baselitz used a painting by Louis-Ferdinand von Rayski, Wermsdorf Woods (Wermsdorfer Wald), ca 1959, from his childhood at his elementary-school as a model, in order to paint his first picture with an inverted motif: The Wood On Its Head (Der Wald auf dem Kopf) (1969).
+On the basis of his Fractures, Baselitz used a painting by Louis-Ferdinand von Rayski, Wermsdorf Woods (Wermsdorfer Wald), ca 1959, from his childhood at his elementary-school as a model, in order to paint his first picture with an inverted motif: The Wood on Its Head (Der Wald auf dem Kopf) (1969).
 By inverting his paintings, the artist is able to emphasize the organisation of colours and form and confront the viewer with the picture's surface rather than the personal content of the image.
 In this sense, the paintings are empty and not subject to interpretation.
 Instead, one can only look at them.

+In 2020, the Baselitz family donated six of Baselitz's inverted paintings to the Metropolitan Museum of Art including his first painting of his wife Elke.
+In 2021, the Museum displayed them in Georg Baselitz: Pivotal Turn.

 1970–1975

 In the 1970s, Baselitz regularly exhibited at Munich's Galerie Heiner Friedrich.
 Most of the works he produced during this time were landscapes themed as pictures-within-a-picture.
 In 1970, at the Kunstmuseum Basel, Dieter Koepplin staged the first retrospective of drawings and graphic works by Baselitz.
 At the Galeriehaus in Cologne's Lindenstraße, Franz Dahlem put on the first exhibition of pictures with upside-down motifs.
 In 1971, the Baselitz family once again moved, relocating to Forst an der Weinstraße.
 He used the old village school as studio and started painting pictures featuring bird motifs.
-He exhibited several times in the next few years around Germany and also participated in the 1972 documenta 5 in Kassel, where again his work would generate harsh cristism.
+He exhibited several times in the next few years around Germany and also participated in the 1972 documenta 5 in Kassel, where again his work would generate harsh criticism.
 This same year he began using a fingerpainting technique.
 He painted landscapes until 1975, often based on motifs he would find in publications such as the ″Mitteilungen des Landesvereins Sächsischer Heimatschutz e.
 V.″.
 In 1975, the family moved to Derneburg, near Hildesheim.
 Baselitz visited New York for the first time and worked there for two weeks.
 He also visited Brazil, participating in the 13th Biennale in São Paulo.